Running is a great cardio exercise to get your body in shape, but that's not all you need.

 calf raises, donkey kicks, triceps dips and crunches.

 Perform strength-training workouts two to three days a week on nonconsecutive days.

-Running is a great way to get fit
+A great way to get fit is Running

 Running is a great way to get fit, feel better and even form new relationships with other runners.